-We understand that direct fitment of batteries is really important to the majority of riders.
+We understand that direct fitment of batteries is really important to riders.
 Having the smallest battery possible is cool too- but most people want a direct replacement size.
 So, we designed and built tooling for 14 different case sizes, with 32 different power options.

-This range covers the majority of modern applications, and as demand arises for additional sizes, we will respond.
+This range covers most applications, and as demand arises for additional sizes, we will respond.
 To see what fits your bike, visit our product selection tool.
 Once you find the physical size for your bike, you'll likely have a few choices for power levels.

-Along with sizes, we also looked at what people were attaching to our batteries, how they were attaching them, and how we could do it better.
+Along with sizes, we also looked at what people are attaching to our batteries, how they are attaching them, and how we could do it better.

-With adventure riders, there were lots of accessories that need power; heated clothing, phone chargers, navigation units, etc. Same story with cruisers- now mobile stereos are a part of motorcycling culture.
+With adventure riders, there are lots of accessories that need power; heated clothing, phone chargers, navigation units, etc. Same story with cruisers- now mobile stereos are a part of motorcycling culture.

 So, we designed a terminal that has a bunch of very clever features.

 First, we chose pure copper with a proprietary coating.
 These are machined from billet stock.
-We could have chosen cheap bent cage type terminals, but those are poor conductors, they don't dissipate heat, and their method of attachment makes design compromises that we were not willing to make.
+We could have chosen cheap bent cage type terminals, but those are poor conductors, they don't dissipate heat, and their method of attachment makes design compromises we are not willing to make.

 Second, we made two mounting points on each terminal- one on each corner.
 This allows us to avoid having to produce a "Left" or "Right" version of our products.
 If your positive cable is on the right side, install the battery that way.
 If on the left, flip the battery around.
 With one additional mount point, you can attach your accessories to the unused terminal hole.